top of page

 I also want to do it on Thursdays because options expire on Fridays - so anyone who can’t join in can still catch up with the recorded video on Thursday evening and still have time to take any necessary action on Friday.

-What if I can’t make it for the live classes or live trading?
+What if I can’t make it for the live training?

 All videos will be recorded and uploaded within the day they are conducted for you to catch up.
 Unfortunately the live trading sessions need to be done while the market is open, so those days and times will be fixed.